-In December 2010, an investor group led by Helios completed the acquisition of two-thirds equity interest in InterSwitch Limited (“InterSwitch”), the largest payment processing service provider in Nigeria.
-InterSwitch has been at the forefront of the development and growth of the e-payment sector and it administers "Verve"- the leading debit card scheme in the country.
+In December 2010, an investor group led by Helios agreed the acquisition of a majority equity interest in Interswitch Limited (“Interswitch”), the largest payment processing service provider in Nigeria.
+Helios’ $96 million investment represents a 52% interest on a fully-diluted basis.
+Interswitch has been at the forefront of the development and growth of the e-payment sector.
+It also administers Verve, the leading debit card scheme in the country.
 The firm offers integrated message broker solutions for financial transactions, e-Commerce and e-billing solutions, telecoms value-added services and payment collections solutions.
-By combining the investor group’s multi-country financial services experience with the management team’s foresight, innovation and strong local payments expertise, InterSwitch is well positioned to build on its longstanding position as the most experienced, innovative and reliable payments company in the region.

-In April 2007 Helios completed a $50 million acquisition of a 16% interest in First City Monument Bank, a rapidly growing universal bank in Nigeria.
-The bank, which is listed on the Nigerian Stock Exchange, is capitalizing on the low penetration of banking services within the country, and strong underlying economic growth trends, to build a dominant position in retail banking, while maintaining its traditional leadership in corporate banking.
-Helios is actively supporting management's efforts in executing on the corporate strategy and in team building.
-Helios is represented on the Bank's board of directors and on its key committees.
+In April 2007, Helios completed the $50 million acquisition of a 16% interest in FCMB, a rapidly growing universal bank in Nigeria which is listed on the Nigerian Stock Exchange.
+The bank is capitalizing on the low penetration of banking services in the country, and on strong underlying economic growth, to build a dominant position in retail banking while maintaining its traditional leadership in corporate banking.
+This investment was fully exited in December 2013.

-In January 2005, the principals of Helios founded HTN to capitalize on the extremely strong growth in mobile telephony in Nigeria by deploying the successful tower leasing business model pioneered by US-based companies such as Crown Castle International and American Tower.
-The tower leasing business is characterized by high operating leverage, recurring revenues underpinned by long-term contracts, and high returns on invested capital.
-In the sub-Saharan African environment, in particular, the model exhibits the high growth characteristics of wireless communications and the defensive characteristics of a real estate business.
-Helios and affiliated entities have invested approximately $52.4 million and hold a majority interest in the company on a fully-diluted basis.
+In January 2005, the principals of Helios founded Helios Towers Nigeria to capitalize on the extremely strong growth in mobile telephony in Nigeria by deploying the successful tower leasing business model pioneered by US-based companies such as Crown Castle International and American Tower.
+Helios and affiliated entities invested $58.9 million in the company and hold 22.5% which, together with affiliated entities, gives Helios a majority interest on a fully-diluted basis.